Josh McNeil, Executive Director

 Eva Piatek is the Digital Organizer for Conservation Voters of Pennsylvania and New Jersey League of Conservation Voters.
 A proud Philly native, Eva has been living less than a mile from the Delaware River her entire life, so working on a program that supports the work of Watershed partner organizations hits right at home with her.

 Eva holds a master's degree in art history from Tyler School of Art at Temple University, and a bachelor's degree in Psychology and Philosophy from the University of Scranton.
 She has worked for various art museums and nonprofits in the Greater Philadelphia area over the years, primarily specializing in digital marketing, social media, and communications.
 Though she has spent most of her professional career advocating for the arts, Eva has always been an avid environmental advocate at heart.
 Some of her hobbies include traveling, baking, gardening, biking, and reading.

 Lee M. Clark, Watershed Outreach Manager

 Lee M. Clark is the Watershed Outreach Manager for Conservation Voters of Pennsylvania and New Jersey League of Conservation Voters.
-A resident of Phillipsburg, Lee received his bachelor’s degree in Political Science from Rider University and is currently pursuing his master’s degree in Business Communication.
+A resident of Phillipsburg, Lee received his bachelor’s degree in Political Science and master's degree in Business Communication from Rider University.

 Prior to his work with the Delaware River Watershed, Lee worked as the Field Director for New Jersey League of Conservation Voters Education Fund’s Green in ’17 campaign, an initiative to raise awareness around prominent environmental issues including clean energy, clean drinking water, open space preservation, and environmental justice.
 Before joining the NJLCV and CVPA team, Lee worked in Lancaster, Pennsylvania on Hillary Clinton’s 2016 Presidential campaign, coordinating canvasses, voter registration drives, phone banks, and volunteer recruitment.
 Lee also has local and state-level campaign experience including working as a field representative with Bonnie Watson Coleman’s 2014 U.S. House of Representatives campaign and Cory Booker’s 2013 U.S. Senate campaign.
 Having an interest in open space and historical land preservation, Lee is a member of the Phillipsburg Area Historical Society.
 An avid outdoorsman from a young age, Lee enjoys camping, fishing, and hiking in his free time.